The causes of disagreement in life are caused by one of 10 reasons. By understanding these reasons you can conquer arguments like a pro.

 Words that aren’t specific enough in definition

-This simple misunderstanding with words causes a lot of conflicts.
-Where in reality, we’re just using the same words differently.
+These simple misunderstandings over words can spark so much conflict and tension.
+But in reality, we’re often just using the same words differently.

 #3 Lack of patience to digest information in communication

-Person A says CrossFit is “how” you lose weight, while Person B prefers lifting weights and cardio.
+Let’s dive into two different weight loss approaches: Person A is all about CrossFit, while Person B prefers lifting weights and doing high-intensity cardio.

 #4 Logical fallacies

 Sometimes, arguments are just bound to happen when one or both sides use wonky logic or reasoning.
 This is called a logical fallacy, and it pops up when someone’s conclusion isn’t backed up by their argument.